top of page

 ... ... ... ...

 At 33 I gathered with friends to celebrate Samhain.
 I had found peace in my spiritual beliefs and stood as a fierce LGBTQIA+ ally.
 I had come to celebrate the bringing in of a new year, but instead discovered a new me.
-A sacred night both literally and symbolically, I would walk away anew after the ritual had long ended.
+A sacred night both literally and symbolically, I would walk away a new me.

 Having been drummed into me by years of conservatism, I had outwardly embraced heterosexuality—all other desires now neatly boxed and stored away.
 But then she unexpectedly steps toward me with purpose and poise, her hand gently brushing my hair behind my ear, her fingers gently lingering around my neck.
 Something inside me stirs.
 Her hot breath against my face teases with promise of a desire I had forgotten.
 It doesn’t gently simmer back—it explodes with force and knocks me sideways.